Workflow Steps

 Step Assignment

 Different steps often require different people.
 A junior might handle data entry while a manager does the review.
-Steps can be assigned:
+Steps can be assigned to:

-• To the task owner (whoever the task is assigned to)
+• The task owner (whoever the task is assigned to)

-• To the service manager for that client's service
+• The service manager for that client's service

 • Left unassigned for anyone to pick up